galpt/kissvpn/README.md

 This guide provides explanation on how to accelerate VPN connections to supported VPN providers, written in a simple and easy-to-follow format (a.k.a. *"Keep It Simple, Stupid."*), and is intended for users who are not familiar with VPN technology.

-The implementation used in this guide was inspired by a term *Dynamic Content Acceleration* which is commonly known as something provided by CDN providers.
+The implementation used in this guide is inspired by a term *Dynamic Content Acceleration* which is commonly known as something provided by CDN providers.

 * * *